CodeWhiteWeb/CodeWhiteWeb.github.io/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE.md](./LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.

 ---

-:star: If you like this project, please consider starring the repo!
+:star: If you like this project, please consider starring the repo and sharing it with others!